Crossoid/Kotlin-Native-BigDecimal/README.md

         cd ../../../..

-* Build the BigDecimal.klib and libs/BigDecimal-cinterop-boringssl.klib
+* Build the BigDecimal.klib and BigDecimal-cinterop-boringssl.klib

         ./gradlew compileKotlinIosX64